 There is a similar sequence, but with one too many LinkedIn messages

-Let’s say you want a Connect-Message-Message and it doesn’t exist.
-(In this case it does exist – “Mercury”) but there is Connect-Message-Message-Message..
+Let’s say you want an Invitation-Message-Message and it doesn’t exist (in this case it does exist, the template is named after the actions that make it up) but there is an Invitation-Message-Message.

 There is one “visit” too many or too few than my ideal sequence